soniabrami/toddmotto.github.io/_posts/2015-10-18-moving-from-ng-model-parsers-to-ng-model-validates-ng-messages.md

 path: 2015-10-18-moving-from-ng-model-parsers-to-ng-model-validates-ng-messages.md
 ---

 Implementing custom Model validation is typically done by extending the built-in `$error` Object bound to AngularJS form models, such as a simple `<input>`.

 Prior to Angular 1.3, custom validation was done by injecting a function into the `ngModel.$parsers` Array pipeline and manually setting validation states using `$setValidity` to tell Angular whether your custom validation logic passed.
 For example you'd set `$setValidity('visa', true);` if the Model value matched a Visa credit card expression format.

-In Angular 1.3 and above, we now have the `$validators` pipeline, which requires no manual setting of validation states, and is also just an Object that we can add properties to, which is much nicer than pushing a function into an Array.
+In Angular 1.3+, we have the `$validators` pipeline, which requires no manual setting of validation states, and is also just an Object that we can add properties to, which is much nicer than pushing a function into an Array.

 Let's take a look at the old school way of doing things and how we can shift into using `ngModel.$validators`.